4

 For the purpose of this article, a budget friendly treadmill is any treadmill with an asking price less than $1000.

-I know $1000 might not sound like an affordable machine, but when it comes to fitness equipment, it actually is.
+I know $1000 might not sound like an affordable machine, but when it comes to a treadmill, it really is.

 For comparison’s sake, if you wanted a commercial grade treadmill like you see at the local gym, you’d probably have to spend at least $6000-$8000.